Optimal number of agents in a collective search, and when to launch them: Abstract

 \section{Abstract}

-Search processes often involve multiple agents that collectively look for a randomly located target.
+Search processes often involve multiple agents that collectively search a randomly located target.
 While increasing the number of agents usually decreases the time at which the first agent finds the target, it also requires resources to create and sustain more agents.
-In this letter, we consider a collective search cost that not only accounts for the search time but also for the cost associated to the creation and the maintenance of an agent.
-We first present a general formalism for independent agents in terms of the survival probability of the target for a single-agent search $s(t)$, where we allow agents to be introduced in the system one after the other.
-From this, we first derive analytically the optimal number of searchers to launch initially in the system.
-Then, we identify the optimal strategies for exponential and algebraic single-agent survival probabilities by pointing out the ideal times at which new searchers should be launched in the system.
-Our results show that all searchers should be launched simultaneously in the exponential case, while some should be launched at later times in the algebraic case.
-Finally, we compare these results with numerical simulations of a strongly interacting collective search, the true self-avoiding walk, and show how the optimal strategy differ from the non-interacting case.
+In this manuscript, we raise the question of the optimal timing for launching multiple agents in a search in order to reach the best compromise between minimizing the overall search time and minimizing the costs associated with launching and sustaining agents.
+After introducing a general formalism for independent agents in which we allow them to be launched at arbitrary times, we investigate by means of analytical calculations and numerical optimization the optimal launch strategies to optimize the quantiles of the search cost and its mean.
+Finally, we compare our results with the case of stochastic resetting and study the conditions under which it is preferable to launch new searchers rather than resetting the first one to its initial position.